zevyirmiyahu/DataParsingApp/README.md

 # DataParsingApp
-Simple java program that parses a CSV file
+Simple java program that parses a CSV file.
+Must import duke library and apache to compile program.